marijnh/Eloquent-JavaScript/08_error.md

 Flaws in computer programs are usually called _((bug))s_.
 It makes programmers feel good to imagine them as little things that just happen to crawl into our work.
 In reality, of course, we put them there ourselves.

-If a program is crystallized thought, you can roughly categorize bugs into those caused by the thoughts being confused and those caused by mistakes introduced while converting a thought to code.
+If a program is crystallized thought, we can roughly categorize bugs into those caused by the thoughts being confused and those caused by mistakes introduced while converting a thought to code.
 The former type is generally harder to diagnose and fix than the latter.

 ## Language

 {{index parsing, analysis}}

 Many mistakes could be pointed out to us automatically by the computer, if it knew enough about what we're trying to do.
 But here JavaScript's looseness is a hindrance.
 Its concept of bindings and properties is vague enough that it will rarely catch ((typo))s before actually running the program.
-And even then, it allows you to do some clearly nonsensical things without complaint, such as computing `true * "monkey"`.
+Even then, it allows you to do some clearly nonsensical things without complaint, such as computing `true * "monkey"`.

 {{index [syntax, error], [property, access]}}